 If you are spending a lot of time looking at specs, computing dollars per battery watt hour or anything else like that, then move along.
 The Unagi isn’t for you.

-This scooter is for the person that wants a beautifully designed, light, portable scooter.
-They appreciate the sometimes subtle yet superb features — ergonomic controls, high-tech cockpit, incredible folding mechanism — and get real value and enjoyment from them.
+This scooter is for the person that wants a light, sleek scooter.
+They appreciate the subtle features — ergonomic controls, high-tech cockpit, incredible folding mechanism — and get real value and enjoyment from them.
 They have a shorter commute – no more than a few miles each way — over fairly smooth roads and not too many steep hills.
-Their commute involves a mixture of forms of transportation: For these use cases the scooter will excel.
-It looks great and performs well on easy commutes.
+For these use cases the scooter will excel.
+It looks great and performs acceptably on easy commutes.

 The Model one comes in both a single and dual motor version.
 Compared to the dual motor version, the single motor version has: